General expressions for extra-dimensional tree amplitudes and all-plus 1-loop integrands in Q-cut representaion: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Bo Feng who led us to this subject and gave us many instructions for this paper, Gang Yang and Song He who gave us inspiring discussions in the Institute of Theoretical Physics, CAS in Beijing.
+We would like to thank Bo Feng who led us to this subject and gave us many instructions for this paper.
+We are grateful to Gang Yang and Song He who gave us inspiring discussions in the Institute of Theoretical Physics, CAS in Beijing.
 We are also grateful that Rijun Huang, Qingjun Jin, Kang Zhou and Junjie Rao gave us many technical suggestions.
 We would like to thank Rutger Boels for showing early results of \cite{Ferrario:2006np}.
-Yang An is grateful to his tutor Mingxing Luo.
+Yang An wants to show special gratefulness to his family, friends, Zhen Yan, his tutors Mingxing Luo and Xin Wan for encouragement over the past years.
 This work is supported by the National Natural Science Foundation of China (NSFC) with Grant No.11135006, No.11125523 and No.11575156.